intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - a list of audits for the security baseline (workshop 1)
 - a list of feared events (workshop 1)
 - a list of risk_origin_target_objective (workshop 2)
-- a list of ecosystem entities (workshop 3)
+- a list of stakeholders (workshop 3)
 - a list of strategic scenarios/attack paths (workshop 3)
 - a list of opeating scenarios (workshop 4)
 - a resulting risk assessment (workshop 5)